7 min read Updated 18 May 2026

 You just searched something like “am I addicted to gambling” or “how to stop gambling”.
 That search is already a brave step.
 This article is written for you — in first person — to help you put words on what's happening, understand why, and find concrete ways out.

-I’m starting to realize I have a problem
+I'm starting to realise I have a problem

 It started as entertainment.
 Now I'm afraid to check my bank app, I cancel plans, I think about the next bet the moment I wake up.
 I don't know yet if I'm “addicted” — but something isn't right, and I need to understand it.

-If this sounds familiar, you’re not alone.
-Millions of people worldwide go through the same experience.
-The fact that you’re reading this means you’re already moving in the right direction.
+If this sounds familiar, you're not alone.
+Millions of people worldwide live the same loop.
+The fact that you're reading this means you're already moving in the right direction — and that already puts you ahead of most.

-I keep seeing the same patterns — and I can’t pretend they’re normal anymore.
-These match the DSM-5 clinical criteria for gambling disorder:
+I keep seeing the same patterns — and I can't pretend they're normal any more.
+These map onto the DSM-5 clinical criteria for gambling disorder:

-I risk my job, relationships, savings — and borrow to gamble
+Real-world damagejob, relationships, savings — and borrowing to gamble

-DSM-5 criteria: preoccupation, tolerance (betting more), failed attempts to stop, restlessness when stopping, gambling to escape, chasing, lying, jeopardizing important things, relying on others financially.
-Several criteria over 12 months = gambling disorder.
+DSM-5 criteria: preoccupation, tolerance (betting more), failed attempts to stop, restlessness when stopping, gambling to escape, chasing, lying, jeopardising important relationships, relying on others financially.
+Four or more over 12 months meets the threshold for gambling disorder.

 How it's affecting my life